Hans5958/CC-Creative-Guide/docs/things/plugins.md

 4. Votifier
 A plugin to listen to votes, so you can get a reward for voting.

-5. Vault
+5. NewItems*
-An API for easy hooks for plugins.
-A dependency of NewItems

-6. ProtocolLib
-Library to enables read and write access to Minecraft protocol.
-A dependency of NewItems.

-7. Vehicles
 This is a paid plugin.
+It adds new custom items to the game, like lightsabers, guitars, clocks, etc. The mod also adds corpses for killed people.

+6. Vehicles*
+This is a paid plugin.
 As you except, it adds vehicles, like cars, bikes, submarines, tanks, planes, helicopter, and even a broom.

-8. CreativeItemControl
+7. CreativeItemControl
 A plugin for blocking spawning specific items and items with NBT data.

-9. Simple Elevators
+8. Simple Elevators
 A plugin for elevators.
 One example is on the /spawn, where you can stand on the end stone and either jump to go up a floor or shift to go down a floor.

-10. Lib's Disguise
+9. Lib's Disguise
 This is a paid plugin, or at least the latest version.
 It's purpose is for mob disguise.
 You can be a mob with the command /disguise.

-11. Armor Stand Tools
+10. Armor Stand Tools
 A plugin to create a custom armor stand.
 Type "/astools" to use it.

-12. Board Games
+11. Board Games
 This is a paid plugin.
 A plugin for mini games.

-13. RandomPackages
+12. Pocket Games*
 This is a paid plugin.
-The solely purpose is variety, but the only thing that's allowed is /enchanter and /tinkerer.
+A plugin also for mini games.

+13. AdvancedEnchantments*
+This is a paid plugin.
+A plugin for custom enchantments.

 14. Citizens
 A plugin for creating NPCs.

 15. SimplePrefix
 A plugin for prefixes.

+16. StatueCreator
+A plugin for creating player statues. (/statue)

+17. CoinToss
+A plugin for the coin flip/coin toss challenge. (/cointoss)

+18. Vault
+An API for easy hooks for plugins.
+A dependency plugin.

+19. ProtocolLib
+Library to enables read and write access to Minecraft protocol.
+A dependency plugin.

+``*`` Legacy plugin.
+The plugins stopped working due to the 1.13 update or removed completely.